RocketSoftware/rocket-mvbasic/docs/usage/Compatibility.md

 |  1.77.3   |      √        |      √      |      √      |       √        |
 |  1.76.2   |      √        |      √      |      √      |       √        |
 |  1.75.1   |      √        |      √      |      √      |       √        |

+ - Due to the upgrades to VS Code versions 1.82.3 and 1.83.1, the restart functionality in the debugging feature cannot be used properly, but other debugging functions work without issues.

 **Note**: Please refer [Debugging](./Debugging.md) to find out suitable UniVerse / UniData for debugging features.